-Math 2250 Extra Credit Problems Chapter 5 Fall 2010
+Math 2250 Extra Credit Problems Chapter 5 S2013

-Due date: The due date for these problems is one week after section 5.6 and EPbvp3.7 have been submitted.
+Due date: The due date for these problems is week 13.
 Records are locked on that date and only corrected, never appended.
 Credits earned here can replace missed problems in chapter 5 and EPbvp3.7, only.
 Credits do not transfer to other chapters.
 Math problems can replace maple lab problems.
 But maple lab 5 problems can only replace missed maple problems.
+This is the last chapter for these strange rules.
+Credits from chapters Ch6 to Ch10X apply to any missed homework or maple credit from the entire semester.

 Submitted work.
 Please submit one stapled package per problem.
-Kindly label problems Extra Credit.
+Kindly label problems | Extra Credit |.
 Label each problem with its corresponding problem number, e.g., XC5.2-18.
 You may attach this printed sheet to simplify your work.